YanjieZhao96/YanjieZhao96.github.io/_pages/about.md

 My research interests include software engineering and software security.
 If you would like to reach me, please send an email to <a href="mailto:carolzhao233@gmail.com">carolzhao233@gmail.com</a> or <a href="mailto:yanjie_zhao@hust.edu.cn">yanjie_zhao@hust.edu.cn</a>.

 # 🎉 News

-- 2023.10: Our paper titled "Pitfalls in Language Models for Code Intelligence: A Taxonomy and Survey" is available on [arXiv](https://arxiv.org/abs/2310.17903).
-- 2023.08: Our paper titled "Large Language Models for Software Engineering: A Systematic Literature Review" is available on [arXiv](https://arxiv.org/abs/2308.10620).
+- 2024.08: Our paper titled "Large Language Models for Software Engineering: A Systematic Literature Review" has been accepted by TOSEM!

 # 📝 Publications